 A resume and CV are professional documents that demonstrate one’s qualifications, skills, work experience, and notable achievements.
 Both are used in a job application to impress potential employers by providing a deeper understanding of the candidate’s skills, experience, and strengths.

-Resumes and CVs are important because they are the first direct communication with the employers and serves as an opportunity to showcase an individual’s abilities in an area of concern to prospective companies.
+Resumes and CVs are important because they are the first direct means of communication with the employers and serve as an opportunity to showcase an individual’s abilities in an area of concern to prospective companies.
 Therefore, they should be carefully designed and written to make an immediate positive impact on employers.
 While the terms resume and CV are most often interchangeably used by both employees and employers, the two documents are different in their meanings, content and use.

 Let’s define and explain the two documents in detail and then look into the key points of difference between them.